Minority Business Certification Information & Transition Update

 In order to be certified as a minority business enterprise (MBE) by the Northwest Mountain MSDC, the business must be:

-- At least 51% minority-owned (Hispanic American, Native American, Asian/Pacific American, Asian Indian American)
+- At least 51% minority-owned (Hispanic American, Native American, Asian/Pacific American, Asian Indian American, Black/African American)

 - A for-profit business